vektor-finance/invoker-contract-evm/scripts/deployment/readme.md

 In a new terminal window, type `brownie run deployment/registry --network hardhat`

-This will prompt you for the password for the `registry_deployer`.
+This will prompt you for the password for the `vektor_registry_deployer`.
 After entering the password, it will deploy the CREATE2 deployer.

 After deploying the CREATE2 Deployer, you can then deploy the rest of the contracts by typing `brownie run deployment/deploy --network hardhat`.